Why Apple hopes its new chips will turn its computers green

 Within Apple, that process was even more inevitable.
 The company watched as the chips inside its iPhone and iPads became quicker, and then came to realise that those same technologies would work in bigger and more power-hungry devices.

-“As we got into several generations of iPhone, and iPad, and we saw the incredible capabilities and performance they were delivering, on top of that the innovation in other areas around other other technologies that went into the SOC, we had tremendous belief and where that would could take them back,” says Doug Brooks from Apple product marketing, speaking in Munich.
+“As we got into several generations of iPhone, and iPad, and we saw the incredible capabilities and performance they were delivering – on top of that the innovation in other areas around other technologies that went into the [chip] – we had tremendous belief on where that would could take the Mac,” says Doug Brooks from Apple product marketing, speaking in Munich.

-“And so when we ventured into the opposite, we can transition in 2020, that was really our time to, you know, jump in and take advantage of that.”
+“And so when we ventured into the Apple Silicon transition in 2020, that was really our time to, you know, jump in and take advantage of that.”

 Apple has long talked about the fact that it makes both the hardware and software for its products, and that the combination of the two means that it is able to control the user’s experience in a way that other companies cannot.
 Under Tim Cook, that has only become more central to Apple’s business, as it has looked to move all of its core technologies under its own control.